velaboratory/VelNetUnity/Documentation/docs/client/reference/message-types.md

  - `byte` - The length of the appName string
  - `byte[]` - UTF8 encoding of the appName string
 ### MESSAGE_GETROOMS = 1
-This message contains no data, just the single-byte header.
+This message contains only a timestamp.
+This timestamp is used to calculate ping of the connection.
 ### MESSAGE_JOINROOM = 2
 This message contains:
  - `byte` - The length of the roomName string